How to Properly Set Up Google Analytics for Ecommerce Success

 How to access this report: From the homepage > Conversions > Goals > Funnel Visualization

-You’re only as good as your tools and the data at your disposal – to make the most of your Google Analytics instance ensure you’re avoiding these common mistakes.
+You’re only as good as your tools and the data at your disposal.
+To make the most of your Google Analytics instance, ensure that you’re avoiding these common mistakes.

 1. Not enabling ecommerce tracking

 Access to ecommerce reports is the main reason you’ve enabled tracking in the first place.
 Not to be confused with the regular reporting provided by Google Analytics, enabling ecommerce tracking unlocks previously hidden ecommerce reports to provide webmasters with more ways to capture and analyze ecommerce data and further study customer engagement.